wildabeast/appmaker/readme.md

 The Launch tool should allow you to launch your tool.

-As you make changes to your tool, simply refreshing your browser should be enough to see them.
+As you make changes to your tool, refresh your browser to see them.

-NudgePad has a build system that takes all the tools and compiles them into a single page webpage for the user.
+NudgePad has a build system that takes all the tools and compiles them into a single page webappfor the user.
 This keeps NudgePad fast.
 While developing, NudgePad will watch the tools folder for changes and will run the build system each time.